 Yes.
 For the treatment of early ejaculation, it’s best if both partners are in therapy.
 Men have ejaculations for two reasons: erotic stimuli and anxiety.
 We can help couples function to maximize the former and minimize the latter.
 However, there are easy solutions for this problem even if your partner is not in treatment with you.

 I cannot orgasm without intercourse.
-My boyfriend says that every woman before me had one that way.
 What’s wrong with me?

 Nothing is wrong with you.
 Most women do not climax through sexual intercourse.
 All women can climax through the direct stimulation of love-play.
 Only 15 – 20 % can reach a “hands-off” orgasm.
 Even then, all women need clitoral stimulation to attain enough arousal to have an orgasm.
 We can suggest positions to maximize the possibility of this occurring, but success is dependent on how a couple fits together.
 We can also provide additional information and help improve couple communication to make all the difference.